THE ART OF TRAVEL

 44”w x 56”, (110x140cm) acrylic on canvas, private collection

 The bay at Patong Beach in Phuket, Thailand may well be one of the most beautiful beaches in the world.
-It certainly looked like it when we arrived at the dock by boat one morning in 2017.
+It certainly looked like it one morning in 2017.
 The bay boasts pristine azure waters and a magnificent sweeping arc of a sand beach stretching in both directions as far as the eye can see.
+The intersection of Thawewong Rd (the beach road) and Thanon Banga features an improbable yet remarkable and audacious welcome sign that I just couldn't resist.
+Taking advantage of a lull in traffic and an empty road, a McLaren 720S makes its way up party central avenue.
+Premiered at the AFAS Exhibition at the 2018 Pebble Beach Concours d'Elegance.

 Pres de Champ de Mars by Jay Koka